emilyrosenberg/grain-free-friend/README.md

 The header includes the GFF logo, navigation items, and a search bar.
 - The logo is described [below](#logo).
 - The navbar always contains Home, Recipes, and About.
 If the user is logged out or has no account, they can see options to Register and Login.
 If the user is logged in, they can see their Favorites, Add Recipe, and an option to Logout.
 - The search bar has an input field and a button.
-User can search by keyword and results will be returned if they keyword is in any recipe's title, description, tags, ingredients, and instructions.
+User can search by keyword and results will be returned if the keyword is in any recipe's title, description, tags, ingredients, and instructions.
 #### Footer
 The footer contains social media links.
 Social media icons were created with [UXWing](https://uxwing.com/).